Welcome

 Exam Warning

 A common error is to use bottom-up forecasts in aggregate without checking whether the sum aligns with overall industry or macro projections.
-Always check for aggregation errors and implausible market share assumptions.
+For example, if every analyst assumes their covered companies will gain market share, the implied total may exceed 100%.
+Always check for aggregation errors, unrealistic industry growth, and implausible market share assumptions.

 Revision Tip

 For CFA exam questions, remember: Top-down = macro to micro; bottom-up = micro to macro.
-Know at least two strengths and weaknesses of each.
+Be able to state at least two strengths and two weaknesses of each, explain how inflation affects sales and costs, and recognize when to use sensitivity and scenario analysis.

 Summary